-Not all Icelanders are blonde with blue eyes, but almost all of them are really, really white.
-For that reason, a variation in skin tone is enough to make you stand out.
+Not all Icelanders are blonde with blue eyes, but a good many of them are really, really white.
+For that reason, a variation in skin tone is enough to make you stand out in certain parts of the country.
 In general, Icelanders are open minded, well educated, hospitable, thoughtful and discard the notion of prejudice.
 Like most Scandinavians, Icelanders are all about cosmopolitanism and equality, which means that racism gets expressed in more subtle tones.
 Nobody will shout ethnic slurs at you, but you may get the sense that some people are just a little bit unnerved by your presence.
 That’s not so much the case in Reykjavík, which is now very much a global city, but the remote hinterland may respond differently.
-A new wave of African refugees, Filipino workers, and other non-European residents has established a foothold in the country, so a tiny twinge of anti-immigrant fervour just might get projected your way.
+A new wave of African and Middle Eastern refugees, Thai and Filipino workers, and other non-European residents has established a foothold in the country, so a tiny twinge of anti-immigrant fervour just might get projected your way.
 The issue is less about race per se and more about the potential for a less-Icelandic Iceland.
 You might get stared at a lot, and some kids might even run up to rub your skin, but most people will treat you fairly.
 To break any tension, say something in Icelandic.

 Travellers with disabilities

-Travellers with disabilities will find Iceland to be a place that cares about giving all people the right to experience the country fully.
-There is a very real and sincere push to make the entire travel industry wheelchair-friendly, and in principle, Icelandic law grants disabled travellers equal-opportunity access to most public activities (swimming pools, museums, etc).
+Travellers with a disability will find Iceland to be a place that cares about giving all people the right to experience the country fully.
+There is a very real and sincere push to make the entire travel industry wheelchair-friendly, and in principle, Icelandic law grants disabled travellers equalopportunity access to most public activities (swimming pools, museums, etc).
 This includes the latest technology to assist those with visual and hearing impairments.
-For more information on services available to deaf travellers, contact the Icelandic Association of the Deaf (Félag Hreynarlausra; tel: 561 3560; email: firstname.lastname@example.org; www.deaf.is).
+For more information on services available to deaf travellers, contact the Icelandic Association of the Deaf.
 Icelandic sign language is interesting in that it derives from Danish and is therefore quite different from spoken Icelandic – interpretation services are available at the association.

-Likewise, the Icelandic Association of the Blind (Blindrafélagið; tel: 525 0000; email: email@example.com; www.blind.is) can help arrange for an appropriate guide for visually impaired travellers.
-A great online resource is the Icelandic equal rights organisation Sjálfsbjörg (www.sjalfsbjorg.is), which provides updated coverage on travel topics for less-mobile people and also offers accessible rooms in Reykjavík.
-A US-based operator that visits Iceland frequently is Lucky Mindy Adventures (tel: +1 877 291 1053; email: firstname.lastname@example.org; www.luckymindy.com).
-Mindy Desens, who runs the company, is a fount of knowledge on access in Iceland.
+Similarly, the Icelandic Association of the Blind can help arrange for an appropriate guide for visually impaired travellers.
+While a majority of hotels and farms claim to offer wheelchairaccessible rooms, I have made special note in the reviewed accommodation of those that actually do.
+These include hotels with at least one ground-floor unit, ramps, and equipped bathrooms.
+A great online resource is the Icelandic equal rights organisation Sjálfsbjörg, which provides updated coverage on travel topics for less-mobile people and also offers accessible rooms in Reykjavík.

 Travelling with children